miguelAPMorgado/unbabel-backend-engineering-challenge/README.md

 Using my machine I get 1000 executions in 0.5867935860005673 seconds.

-Unfortunately I don't have anything else to compare it against except my first commit without some optimizations which had an execution time of 1.1433425469986108.
+Unfortunately, I don't have anything else to compare it against, except my first commit without some optimizations which had an execution time of 1.1433425469986108.

 # Original Challenge